Golf and Shoulder Injury

 Translation – Repeated swinging caused the shoulder pain.
 Pain in the lead shoulder at the top of the backswing or end of the follow through can be a symptom of a joint condition such as bursitis or impingement.
 This is because the golf swing requires the shoulder blade to move to its fullest extent, both inward toward the body and away from the body.

 In the spring, it’s so exciting to hit the driving range, but stretching and strengthening shoulder muscles are necessary maintenance that aid injury prevention.
 Ten-minute warm-ups prior to play have been shown to decrease injury rates.
 Conditioning both active and stabilizing muscles also help.
-If stubborn pain develops despite these preventative measures, a visit to a physical therapist or other medical provider is in order.
+If stubborn pain develops despite these preventative measures, get in touch with a physical therapist.